Hepatitis B: Introduction

 Hepatitis B: Viral liver infection spread by sex or body fluids.

 causes, and treatments of Hepatitis B is available below.

 In many cases there are no symptoms in the early stages of hepatitis B infection.
 Many children and some adults do not develop any symptoms until complications, such as cirrhosis develop.

 Symptoms of hepatitis B can include flu-like symptoms, fever, headache, nausea, muscle aches and weakness.
-Jaundice, a yellowing of the skin and whites of the eyes, also may occur.
-Other ...more symptoms »
+Jaundice, a yellowing of the skin and whites of the eyes, also ...more symptoms »

 Hepatitis B: Treatments